hbmartin/comparison-hosts-serverless-cloud-function-faas-for-python/README.md

 No Python support: Cloudflare Workers, Netlify Edge Functions, StackPath EdgeEngine.
 IBM Cloud Functions are deprecated.

 This document provides an up-to-date comparison between hosted, serverless (no cost or management to spin down to zero) providers of cloud function hosts with Python runtimes.
-Note the disctinction between edge providers (execution at PoP) and non-edge (typically predetermined DS region).
+Note the distinction between edge providers (execution at PoP) and non-edge (typically predetermined DS region).

 [TOC]